awsdocs/aws-iot-docs/developerguide/iot-provision.md

 +

 **End users CANNOT use an app to install certificates on their IoT devices**
 If neither of the previous options will work in your IoT solution, the [provisioning by claim](provision-wo-cert.md#claim-based) process is an option\.
 With this process, your IoT devices have a claim certificate that is shared by other devices in the fleet\.
-The first time a device connects with a claim certificate, AWS IoT registers the device using its provisioning template and issues the device its unique client certificate for subsequent access to AWS IoT
+The first time a device connects with a claim certificate, AWS IoT registers the device using its provisioning template and issues the device its unique client certificate for subsequent access to AWS IoT\.

    This option enables automatic provisioning of a device when it connects to AWS IoT, but could present a larger risk in the event of a compromised claim certificate\.
 If a claim certificate becomes compromised, you can deactivate the certificate\.
 Deactivating the claim certificate prevents all devices with that claim certificate from being registered in the future\.
 However; deactivating the claim certificate does not block devices that have already been provisioned\.